Exponential time differencing for matrix-valued dynamical systems: Numerical Examples

-\subsection{Turbulent fluctuations of Atmospheric Jets}
+\subsection{Turbulent fluctuations of atmospheric jets}

-To demonstrate the effectiveness of the METD algorithm, we next want to consider an example involving partial differential equations (PDEs), which results in a larger number of degrees of freedom when the spatial directions are discretized.
-We are considering geostrophic turbulence in the atmosphere, for example in large gaseous planets, for simplicity modeled as a 2D reduction of the planetary atmosphere in a single layer.
+To demonstrate performance at scale, we next consider a PDE-driven application from geophysical turbulence whose statistical closure yields a very large differential Lyapunov equation.
+We consider geostrophic turbulence in the atmosphere, for example in large gaseous planets, for simplicity modeled as a 2D reduction of the planetary atmosphere in a single layer.
 A simple model for atmospheric flow on a rotating planet is given by the 2-dimensional, stochastically forced, quasi-geostrophic equation in the $\beta$-plane \cite{quasi_beta}: For a periodic domain $(x,y)\in\TT^2_L = [0,L]^2$, the wind velocity vector field $\vec{v}=(u,v): \TT^2_L \mapsto \RR^2$, and its corresponding vorticity, $\omega = \nabla^\perp \vec{v}$, evolves according to

 Here, the stream function $\psi:\TT^2_L\to\RR$ relates to the velocity via $\vec v = e_z\times \nabla \psi$, and the vorticity fulfills $\omega = \Delta \psi$.
 Equation~(\ref{eq:QG}) includes a linear Ekman-damping term with friction coefficient $\lambda$, and hyperviscosity of order $p$ with viscosity coefficient $\nu$.
 The stochastic noise $\eta$ scales with amplitude $\gamma$, and has covariance